 - In-class lectures (unless rules change due to covid)

-- Lectures are also recorded
+- Live streaming for remote sections

-- Recordings will be posted
+- Lectures will also be recorded and uploaded to the course website

 - Important that you view the lectures

 - Even if you think you know the topic

 - Your marks depend on viewing lectures

 - We will monitor attendance (more on this later)

-^{}In the event that the course is moved online due to covid, we will continue to deliver lectures via zoom.
+In the event that the course is moved online due to covid, we will continue to deliver lectures via zoom.
 In the event that an instructor is unable to deliver a lecture in person, we will broadcast that lecture over zoom or, in extreme situations, expect you to view pre-recorded lectures from prior semesters.
 You will be notified through piazza should any of these eventualities arise.